deathbeam/dotfiles/README.md

   configuration that will remap caps lock to hyper is in dotfiles.
 * [Alfred 3](https://www.alfredapp.com/) - Used as launcher application in my kwm/khd config.
 Not needed, you can just adjust keybindings in khdrc to use Spotlight, but Alfred is just too awesome to pass.
-* [iTerm2](http://iterm2.com/) - It is better than Terminal, and supports 256 colors, instead of Terminal's 16.
-Also, it have no titlebar mode, what is great.
-And my macOS setup is configured to be working properly with iTerm2.

 ## How to install?